 63. Earn Money While you Walk Around the Mall

 64. Use Free Shopping Credits

 Shopping sites like True&Co (Get $15 Free by using my link here) will give you free shopping credits just for signing up!
-Get even more by referring friends.
-Other sites include Erin Condren, Ruelala and Grove Collaborative.
-Find a full list here.
+Get even more by referring friends. *** The Pandemic changed some of these bonuses so this will vary.

 65. Consider Downsizing

 Consider downsizing your home or vehicle to a less expensive one.
 Your home and car are probably your highest budget items and also where you can save the most if you reduce them.